Ad Image

 Oracle

-Description: The Oracle Identity Governance (OIG) Suite is an integrated identity suite that centralizes security for enterprises’ applications and web services and provides a single point of contact for support under a single license contract.
-OIG suite is marketed for and well-suited to large enterprise customers with global footprints.
-Accordingly, OIG is a highly complex, scalable, and flexible product, offering a product that can more than adequately protect small or mid-sized businesses as well.
+Description: The Oracle Identity Governance (OIG) Suite is an integrated identity suite that centralizes security for enterprises’ applications and web services, providing a single point of contact for support under a single license contract.
+OIG Suite is marketed for and well-suited to large enterprise customers with global footprints.
+Accordingly, OIG is a highly complex, scalable, and flexible product that can more than adequately protect small or mid-sized businesses as well.

 Ping Identity